hl7ch/ch-lab-order/input/pagecontent/case-studies-english.md

 ### CH LAB-Order 3-gyn

+#### Annual gynaecological check-up

+The doctor`s assistent of the gynaecology department in the Olten group practice, Dr Peter Pap, prepares the next day`s consultations.
+As the practice only has a minimal laboratory of its own, certain patients are sent to the nearby Pipette laboratory outpatient clinic before the appointment, including the young patient Ms Marina Rubella, born 8.
+8. 1992.
+In her practice software, the MPA prescribes the standard analyses agreed with the laboratory for the gynaecological 3-year check-up for patient Rubella.
+This also includes the Blood sample for the serotonary for any follow-up prescriptions.
+The laboratory transmits the results to the practice no later than 90 minutes after the Blood sample has been taken.
+Dr Pap prescribes the following orders during the consultation:

+* Gynaecological cervical cytology: Pap smear - if indicated, detection and typing of HPV (human papilloma virus) should also be performed.
+Collection material according to the laboratory`s instructions.
+The cytological examination is carried out in the Pipette laboratory.
+The Pipette laboratory does not perform the typing itself.
+* Partial urine status (Combur9 test): carried out by the MPA in the practice: the following parameters are examined: pH, leucocytes, erythrocytes, nitrite, protein, glucose, ketones, urobilinogen, bilirubin (semi-quantitative examinations, results are probably entered manually into the practice laboratory system).
+* Urine bacteriology: collection material according to the laboratory`s instructions.
+General bact, incl. fungi to the laboratory pipette Transmission of the order is triggered by the MPA (collection time)
+* Supplementary order “Screening before pregnancy”: All tests can be carried out from the materials (serum, EDTA Blood) taken in advance in the outpatient clinic (hepatitis-Bc antibodies, HIV 1+2 (Ak+p24), rubella IgG, lues/syphilis screening test)

 [Order Document only ServiceRequest](Bundle-3-gyn-document.html)

 [Order Document by Form](Bundle-3-gyn-document-by-form.html)

 ### CH LAB-Order 4-sepsis

+#### Case study 4: Suspected sepsis

+The patient Sara Speckmann, born 12.
+12. 1975, has been in the Cantonal Hospital for some time.
+Last night her general condition deteriorated massively.
+As there is a suspicion of sepsis, the senior physician in charge, Dr Hans Hauser, orders Blood to be taken from her in the morning for a Blood culture.
+30 minutes later, another aerobic and an anaerobic Blood culture is taken, as well as a urine sample.
+All five samples are further processed in the external laboratory Pipette.
+There, germs are detected in all materials and then identified by mass spectrometry.
+The pathogens “Klebsiella pneumoniae” and “Escherichia coli” were detected in the four Blood culture bottles, and the bacterium “Streptococcus mitis” was also detected in one aerobic bottle.
+The germ identified in the urine sample is normally not pathogenic.
+An antibiogram is made of all three pathogens detected in the Blood.
+This shows that the two active substances “amoxicillin+clavulanic acid” and “ceftriaxone” are effective against all three germs.
+The microbiologist regularly informs Dr Hans Hauser about the various partial results.

 [Order Document only ServiceRequest](Bundle-4-sepsis-document.html)